Luisa Corna

 Luisa Corna (born 2 December 1965) is an Italian television presenter, singer, model, and actress.

 Born in Palazzolo sull'Oglio, Brescia, at 16 years old Corna began her career as a model for, among others, Dolce & Gabbana, Missoni and Mariella Burani; she also posed for photographers Helmut Newton and Arthur Elgort.
 In 1992 she ranked second at the Castrocaro Music Festival with the song "Dove vanno a finire gli amori".
 In the late 1990s Corna began her television career, hosting several television programs such as Tira e Molla, Domenica in and Controcampo.
 In 2002 she entered the main competition at the Sanremo Music Festival, ranking fourth with the song "Ora che ho bisogno di te", a duet with Fausto Leali.

-Corna also appeared on several films and television series, and dubbed in the Italian version of the animated film Shark Tale.
+Corna also appeared on several films and television series, and dubbed Lola in the Italian version of the 2004 animated film Shark Tale.

 Personal life

 She is married to Stefano Giovino, a Carabinieri officer.
-She considers herself Roman Catholic.
+She identifies as Roman Catholic.